Kiranjith83/SA/SA.md

   - Read replicas
     - Allow systems to scale out to greater amount of read.
+    - ReadRplica can be only turned on if backup is on.
+    - MySQL can be created as Aurora ReadReplica to migrate the database from MySQL to Aurora.
     - They are the read only replicas of RDS created on same of different region.
     - It performs `Asynchronous replication`.
     - It is created independently, Meaning CNAME is different.